chaoming0625/NumpyDL/README.md

 # Deep Learning Framework based on Numpy

-_NumpyDL_ is a simple and powerful deep learning library based on pure Python/Numpy.
+_NumpyDL_ is a simple deep learning library based on pure Python/Numpy.

 ## Design Philosophy